 The Private Equity Review: Editor's Preface

-Private equity professionals need practical and informed guidance from local practitioners about how to raise money and close deals in multiple jurisdictions.
+PE professionals need practical and informed guidance from local practitioners about how to raise money and close deals in multiple jurisdictions.
 The Private Equity Review has been prepared with this need in mind.
 It contains contributions from leading PE practitioners in 16 different countries, with observations and advice on PE deal-making and fundraising in each.

 As PE has grown, it has also faced increased regulatory scrutiny throughout the world.
 Adding to this complexity, regulation of PE is not uniform from country to country.
 As a result, the following chapters also include a brief discussion of these various regulatory regimes.

-I want to thank everyone who contributed their time and labour to making this tenth edition of The Private Equity Review possible.
+I want to thank everyone who contributed their time and labour to making this 11th edition of The Private Equity Review possible.
 Each of these contributors is a leader in their respective markets, so I appreciate that they have used their scarce and valuable time to share their expertise.

 Stephen L Ritchie